gmazzini/myadif/README.md

 with R in front of sst_sent the mode is set to RTTY

+with F in front of sst_sent the mode is set to FM

 note that for contest operation it is possibile to enter in freq the string Mxxx_Czzz to indicate the band in meters xxx and the contest name zzz

 optionally, at the end of the call, you can put: